mark-hahn/ftn/README.md

 ## Installation

 FTN is a CouchDB app.
-To install FTN ...

-- Download the `ftn.couch` db file from this repo into your CouchDB's db folder
+To install FTN just download the `ftn.couch` db file from this repo into your CouchDB's db folder.
+Then it can be accessed at http://domain:5984/ftn/_design/ftn/_rewrite.
+(See usage section for explanation of why rewrite cannot be used).
-- Add a `vhosts` section to your db config with a key of `yourDbDomain:5984` and value of `/ftn/_design/ftn/_rewrite`.
-Note that `yourDbDomain` should be your db host domain such as `ftn.org`

 ## Usage